Domain Adaptation under Missingness Shift

 \paragraph{Closed-Form Solution for Optimal Linear Predictor {} {}} Define the optimal predictor as the one that minimizes mean squared error.
 Given observations of source covariates $\widetilde{X}^s$ and their corresponding labels $Y^s$, as well unlabeled target covariates $\widetilde{X}^t$, we seek the optimal linear predictor $f_*^t(x^t) = \beta^t_* x^t$ for the target domain.
 Indeed, $\beta^t_*$ can be expressed in terms of quantities estimable from data (proof in Appendix \ref{app:optimal_linear_from_target}). \begin{proposition} The optimal linear target predictor is given by:

-\end{proposition} Thus, \emph{without knowing the levels of missingness}, as long as $m_{s} \prec 1$, the optimal linear predictor for the target domain is nevertheless estimable, using target unlabeled data to derive the covariance $\smallE{\Xt^{t\top} \Xt^t}$.
+\end{proposition} Thus, \emph{without knowing the levels of missingness}, as long as $m^{s} \prec 1$, the optimal linear predictor for the target domain is nevertheless estimable, using target unlabeled data to derive the covariance $\smallE{\Xt^{t\top} \Xt^t}$.
 As we show in Appendix \ref{app:any_target_missingness}, it is also possible to compute the entries of $\smallE{\Xt^{t\top} \Xt^t}$ using only source data and relative missingness. \begin{proposition} For $i \neq j$, where $i \in \{1, 2, .., d\}$, $j \in \{1, 2, .., d\}$, we have

 \end{proposition} Although $\smallE{\Xt^{t\top} \Xt^t}$ could be estimated from either source or target covariates, in practice with finite samples it might be beneficial to utilize both.
 For example, to adjust for sample size of the source and target datasets, one could take a weighted average of the estimates of $\smallE{\Xt^{t\top} \Xt^t}$, where the weights of the source-derived and target-derived estimates are $\alpha_s = \frac{n_s}{n_s + n_t}$ and $\alpha_t = \frac{n_t}{n_s + n_t}$, respectively.
 This attempts to adjust for the variance of estimation error due to the different sample sizes, however it does not account for estimation error in the relative missingness rate.
+We leave further exploration of these weightings to future work.
 Algorithm \ref{alg:linear} describes the estimation procedure for linear models adjusted for the target domain.